Buffalo Plaid Cookie Exchange

 I attached a little bow I found at the dollar store to each one and they were instantly fancy!

-I created some custom table tent labels.
-I used these to label the food, water pitcher, and each of the girl’s packages to help us know whose were whose when we voted.
+I used these to label the food, the water pitcher, and each of the girls’ cookie platters so we could tell whose was whose when we voted.

-This fiesta cream cheese dip is a favorite and I make it every year for the cookie party.
+This fiesta cream cheese dip is a favorite, and I make it every year for the cookie party.

 How it Works